PipHarsveld/progressive-web-app/README.md

 ## :sparkles:Features
 - [X] Overview of different artworks
+- [X] Detail page of a single artwork
+- [X] Filter artworks based on category
 - [ ] Search bar for searching artworks based on object number, title of artwork or artist

 ## :rocket:Install and Run the project